-Recently, I was Google searching and it caught my eye a reference to the “National Leave the Office Early Day”, which is celebrated in the U.S. on June 2nd.
-It concerns people who work more than forty hours each week.
-By all accounts, most of us have been through the awkward situation when we don’t know when it’s time to leave the office.
-The problem becomes bigger when the boss stays behind until late at night.
+Recently, I was Google searching and it caught my eyes a reference to the “National Leave the Office Early Day”, which is celebrated in the U.S. on June 2nd.
+It is about people who work more than forty hours a week.
+Truth is, most of us have been in the awkward situation to decide whether it is appropriate to leave at five.
+The problem becomes bigger when the boss stays behind until late hours.

-During my early days in the telecommunications industry, I was supporting a very demanding project which lasted more than a year.
-I remember very clearly that I could not go home earlier than nine o’clock.
-The question is: How can I be the first to depart, without causing any stressful atmosphere?
-Could I regularly jet hours before my co-workers, without labeled as lacking motivation?
+During my early days in the telecom industry, I was supporting a demanding project which lasted more than a year.
+For months, I could not go home before nine at night.
+The question is: How can I leave the work on time, without causing any stressful atmosphere?
+Could I keep an eight-hour workday, without being finger-pointed?

 To begin with, my relationship with the manager is the defining factor.
-In the past, I would start following him without consideration, believing that I would gain his approval.
-In fact, I was copying his attitude because I thought that I was building some kind of intimacy.
-I was trying to fit in.
+In the past, I would start following him without consideration, trying to gain his approval.
+Actually I was copying his attitude believing that I was building some kind of intimacy.
 For instance, when he was demanding, putting a lot of pressure on his communication with others, it was more likely that I would be rigorous and short-tempered during my communication with my clients.
 The same thing was happening, when the manager extended his stay at work, even if it was unnecessary.
-In sub-communication level, he was sending the message that his subordinates should stay on track.
-He might have become condescending asking questions like “Where are you going so early?” or “Are you work for the Public Sector”?
-Such manipulating behavior was very common, which a lot of times made me not daring to leave before him.
-It was a form of emotional blackmail.
+In sub-communication level, he was forcing his subordinates to stay on track.
+He might have asked condescending questions like “Where are you going so early?” or “Who do you work for, the Public Sector?”
+Such manipulating behavior was common, which a lot of times made me dread leaving before him.

-The first thing that I have stopped doing is staying further without any reason, or just in order to keep up appearances.
-On the other hand, I wouldn’t disappear without my supervisor’s approval.
-I want to be clear that I am interested in building trust and close collaboration with both my teammates and the leader.
-Have I any indications that my supervisor feels distressed or annoyed, I will call a meeting in order to discuss it.
-It is very possible that he faces something similar in relation to the upper management.
+The first thing that I have stopped doing, is staying behind without any reason, or just in order to keep up appearances.
+On the other hand, I would not disappear without my supervisor’s approval.
+I clarify that I am interested in building trust and close collaboration with my team mates and the leader.
+Have I any indications that my supervisor feels distressed or annoyed, I will discuss it in a meeting.
+It is possible that he faces something similar in relation to the upper management.
 My intention is to offer him an alternative way of communication, an escape.

 Given the role of a team leader, I make it clear that each team member is free to follow his daily schedule.
-Assuming that I need assistance in order to handle an emergency issue, I ask immediately for their contribution even if it forces them to cancel their evening plans.
-As a subordinate, I let my boss know that I am going to leave, asking for his permission delightfully.
-“I am done for today, is there anything else I can do for you”?
+Assuming that I need assistance in handling an emergency issue, I ask promptly for their contribution, even if it forces them to cancel their evening plans.
+As a subordinate, I make my boss aware that it is time to depart, asking for his permission delightfully.
+“I am done for today, is there anything else I can do for you?”

-So let’s put some effort, in order sometime to celebrate the “Global Left the Office Late Once Day”.
+To summarize, let’s put some effort and hopefully, we will celebrate the “Global Never Left the Office Late Day”.
 It would be fascinating!